 - Epilog command This is the command to run by the job script, just after the included .run script.
 You can use it to copy save result files, or to perform some cleanup action.
-Again, use sh-style syntax, and the same environment variables are still defined.. - Synchronize jobs If this field is set to 'yes', jobs on the corresponding remote host will be used for job synchronization (via the ADFjobs Synchronize Jobs command).
+Again, use sh-style syntax, and the same environment variables are still defined.. - Copy results back If this field is set to 'yes', all result files from this job will be copied back to the local machine automatically when the job is ready (only for remote jobs). - Cloud init When this field is not empty, it will be used to initialize a cloud machine, if needed.
+A typical value for AWS machines would be 'AWSInit adf2019.204 t2.micro laptop'.
+Check the Cloud computing description for details.